So you probably have some money left on your Steam wallet and are now wondering how you can move it out of Steam and into your bank account or wallet.

 Unfortunately, Steam doesn’t allow transferring Wallet funds back to a PayPal or bank account.
 However, you can recover Steam money by gifting someone a game and have that person pay you back privately, or by using Steam trading sites where you trade games or skins for real money.

-Once you put in money into your Steam Wallet account it’s there to stay, and the only way you can get it back is either through a refund (only in some cases) or by doing trades and have someone else forward you the money through bank accounts or PayPal.
+Once you put in money into your Steam Wallet account it’s there to stay, and the only way you can get it back is either through a refund (but only within 14 days) or by doing trades and have someone else forward you the money through bank accounts or PayPal.

 Finally, with the exception of the refund method, it is very difficult to convert 100% of your Steam Wallet money into real cash, so don’t be surprised if you can only recover 70-80% of your money.

 The only situation in which Steam will directly refund money from your Steam Wallet to your PayPal or bank account is if you request a refund within 14 days of topping up your account and if you haven’t bought anything with those funds.

 This is what Steam’s Terms of Service says about refunding funds in your Steam Wallet:

 You may request a refund for Steam Wallet funds within fourteen days of purchase if they were purchased on Steam and if you have not used any of those funds.